-Environmental targets Dire ectional statements Mea asures taken during the Year Energy use efficiency 1.
+Environmental targets Dire ectional statements Mos asures taken during the Year Dire ectional statements IVIC sures taken during the real Energy use efficiency 1.
 Use of energy-efficient equipment 1a.
-"Air-source water heaters" were installed to provide hot water in staff quarters, saving approximately 6,000 kWh throughout the year as compared to traditional water heaters 1b.
+"Air-source water heaters" were installed to provide hot water in staff quarters, saving approximately 3,000 kWh throughout the year as compared to traditional water heaters 1b.
 For the temperature control of plastic injection moulding machines, we replaced the air cooling system with a more energy-efficient water cooling system 2.
 New energy-saving equipment 2.
-We purchased "variable frequency air compressors" to support air compression equipment used throughout the entire factory in Shenzhen, saving approximately 2,000 kWh of power consumption per month as compared to old air compressors that was replaced
+We purchased "variable frequency air compressors" to support air compression equipment used throughout the entire factory in Shenzhen, saving approximately 2,000 kWh of power consumption throughout the year as compared to old air compressors that was replaced

-Environmental targets Dire ectional statements Mea asures taken during the Year Emissions reduction 1.
+Environmental targets Dire ctional statements Mea sures taken during the Year Emissions reduction 1.
 Adoption of energy-saving equipment to reduce greenhouse gas emissions in the energy indirect category (scope 2) generated by purchased electricity 1.
 The use of the above-mentioned equipment (air-source water heaters, water cooling system, air compressors) improved energy efficiency, thereby reducing the indirect greenhouse gas generated by power consumption 2.
-Adoption of equipment that can reduce direct greenhouse gas emissions (scope 1) 2.
-Electric forklifts were used to replace diesel-powered forklifts in some of warehouse operations at our factory in Shenzhen, thus reducing the direct greenhouse gas emissions generated from diesel consumption 3.
+Reduction in direct greenhouse gas emissions generated over the course of transportation (scope 1) 2a.
+Electric forklifts were used to replace diesel-powered forklifts in some of warehouse operations at our factory in Shenzhen, thus reducing the direct greenhouse gas emissions generated from diesel consumption 2b.
+The PMC department at the factory in Shenzhen has requested suppliers to use electric vehicles for deliveries to reduce greenhouse gas emissions generated by fuel trucks during delivery 3.
 Adoption of appropriate filtration equipment to reduce the impact of exhaust emissions on the environment in the production process 3.
-The exhaust generated during the production of soldering and electroplating must be filtered by the relevant equipment before being discharged outside the factory
+The exhaust generated during the production of soldering and electroplating at the factory in Shenzhen must be filtered by the relevant equipment (which adopts the activated carbon absorption technology) before being discharged outside the factory

 Environmental targets Dire ectional statements Mea asures taken during the Year Waste reduction 1.
-Application of devices or technologies that achieve waste reduction 1.
-As for qualified products, the manufacturing process of circuit board cleaning was removed thus sewage discharge was reduced effectively 2.
-Upcycling of raw materials from non-conforming products or wastes 2.
-The Plastics Department recycled and reused the plastic waste (slurry from the casting system), after being pulverised and processed, was reused as raw materials, thus saving approximately 360 kilograms of plastic materials throughout the year 3.
-Reduction in use of paper resources 3a.
-Electronic operation and file management were strengthened to reduce paper consumption 3b.
+Upcycling of raw materials from non-conforming products or wastes 1.
+The Plastics Department at the factory in Shenzhen recycled and reused the plastic waste (slurry from the casting system), after being pulverised and processed, was reused as raw materials, thus saving approximately 800 kilograms of plastic materials throughout the year 2.
+Reduction in use of paper resources 2a.
+Electronic operation and file management were strengthened to reduce paper consumption 2b.
 Electronic business cards were adopted to substitute for paper- based business cards, reducing paper consumption by approximately 4,000 pieces of paper-based business cards throughout the year Water use efficiency 1.
 Reuse of wastewater that was treated and met the specified standards after sewage treatment for non-production purposes 1.
-The treated production wastewater will enter the recycling system for cooling equipment to save fresh water
+The treated production wastewater at the factory in Shenzhen will be collected as daily domestic water (which, for instance, is used for lavatory purposes) to save consumption of fresh water 2.
+Installation of water-efficient equipment 2.
+The flush cistern in the lavatory at the factory in Shenzhen is replaced by water-efficient models